Computer Science Jobs

 There are a broad range of computer science jobs; with the right classes, internships, and independent projects, Yale graduates have the kind of preparation necessary to pursue them all.
 Below we highlight the top five functional areas that Yalie’s interested in computer science tend to pursue after they graduate:

 These positions range from developers (back-end coders) to designers (front-end web designers) to product managers (guide the success of a product and lead the cross-functional team that is responsible for improving it).
 Yale students pursue this functional role in a wide-range of industries, from larger tech firms with strong software engineers to small start-ups where you’d get exposed to exciting new ideas to medium-sized pre-IPO organizations, which are a combination of the two.
+Please see the CS Industry Guide and Technical Interview Guide below for applicable resources and hiring timelines to aid your search.

 There are a wide range of start-ups, including those that focus on software, hardware, and biotech.
 While some computer science and mechanical engineering students pursue hardware work, most Yale graduates focus on the software embedded in the hardware system (this software is different from web/app development).
 This could include innovative work on things like smart homes, smartphones, and smart speakers.
 Yale biomedical engineering students receive strong training for a range of biotech start-up positions, including how to solve clinical dilemmas using computational modeling.
 When pursuing start-ups, which requires a lot of individual outreach and cold emailing, consider what stage the start-up is in (e.g. early, middle, growth), who is funding them, and how successful the funder’s initiatives have been in the past.